1-800-275-4279

 Mobility Loss

 Living with limited mobility often means adjusting to a new way of life.
 After a spinal injury, individuals must face the challenges of maintaining mobility with limited capabilities.
-These can include adapting to a wheelchair or crutches, learning techniques to transfer in and out of bed, and finding ways to keep up with personal hygiene.
+These can include adapting to a wheelchair or crutches, learning techniques to transfer in and out of bed, and finding ways to maintain personal hygiene.

-The lack of mobility can be difficult to accept, but there are resources available to help.
+Lack of mobility can be challenging, but resources are available to help.
 Physical and occupational therapy can be a great way to build strength and endurance.
 Additionally, adaptive technology can help make everyday tasks easier.
-There are also support groups that can provide a safe space to talk about feelings and emotions.
+Support groups can also provide a safe space to talk about feelings.

-It’s important to remember that it’s ok to grieve the loss of mobility, but to also focus on the possibilities that still exist.
-With the right support, individuals can find ways to continue living their life with joy and meaning.
+It’s important to remember that it’s okay to grieve the loss of mobility but also to focus on the possibilities that still exist.
+With the right support, individuals can find ways to continue living their lives with joy and meaning.

 Pain Management

-Managing pain associated with a spinal injury can be challenging, but there are strategies that can help.
+Managing pain associated with a spinal injury can be challenging, but some strategies can help.

 It’s important to talk to your doctor about your pain and to practice self-care regularly.
-Taking regular breaks throughout the day, exercising, and getting enough rest can help you manage your pain.
+Regular breaks throughout the day, exercising, and getting enough rest can help you manage your pain.

-Consider relaxation techniques such as yoga, breathing exercises, or guided imagery to reduce the intensity of your pain.
+To reduce the intensity of your pain, consider relaxation techniques such as yoga, breathing exercises, or guided imagery.

 It’s essential to note that everyone’s experience of pain is different and to find the best strategy for you.